Love Is the Perfect Crime

-Love Is the Perfect Crime (L'Amour est un crime parfait) is a 2013 French-Swiss drama thriller film directed by Arnaud and Jean-Marie Larrieu.
+Love Is the Perfect Crime (L'Amour est un crime parfait) is a 2013 French-Swiss drama thriller film written and directed by the film-making duo Arnaud and Jean-Marie Larrieu.
 It was screened in the Special Presentation section at the 2013 Toronto International Film Festival.

 Plot

 Marc, who shares a remote mountain chalet with his sister, teaches literature at the polytechnic beside the lake in Lausanne and cannot resist his female students.
 One of them, Barbara, in the morning is found dead in his bed.
 When she is reported missing, the police open an enquiry and her glamorous young stepmother Anna starts her own investigation.
 Anna easily seduces the ever-amorous Marc, while he at the same time is unsuccessfully fending off both a sexy young student Annie and his frustrated spinster sister Marianne, who is being wooed by Richard, his head of department.
 But the police are closing in and Anna may not be what she appears.